WilsonSayresLab/PopInf/README.md

 ### Edit the .sh script
 Before running the sbatch script, some necessary edits are needed.
 These edits are specified both within the script and here by line number.

-Line 7 - edit the email after `#SBATCH --mail-user= ` to be the email that you wish your slurm notification to be sent to
+Line 7 - edit the email after `#SBATCH --mail-user= ` to be the email that you wish your slurm notification to be sent to.

-Line 11 - edit the path to which all of the following scripts and files are located: (1) Snakefile, (2) snakemake_PopInf_slurm.sh, (3) popInf_environment.yaml, (4) popInf.config.json, (5) make_merge_list.py, (6) make_par.py, (7) pca_inferred_ancestry_report.R.
+Line 14 - edit the path to which all of the following scripts and files are located: (1) Snakefile, (2) snakemake_PopInf_slurm.sh, (3) popInf_environment.yaml, (4) popInf.config.json, (5) make_merge_list.py, (6) make_par.py, (7) pca_inferred_ancestry_report.R.
 These scripts and files are all provided in this folder.
 These scripts and files must all be located within the same directory.

+Line 15 - edit the name of the environment you created.

-Line 30, 112 - edit the email to be the email that you wish your slurm notification to be sent to
+Line 33, 103 - edit the email to be the email that you wish your slurm notification to be sent to.

---Anagha, anything that has to deal with biological sex should be removed here and within the snakefile since nothing is actually done with biological sex.
-The only thing that we need the biological sex information for is plotting the pca's.
-Line 42 - make sure the biological sex in the stem name and merge list name matches the one in the .json file

-Line 50, 58, 69, 76, 84, 85, 96, 120, 128, 136, 137, 145 - make sure the biological sex in the file names match the one in the .json file --Anagha, this should all be removed after you address my previous comment.
+Line 87, 131 - edit the paths to and file names of the reference panel sample list and the unknown panel sample list.

 ### Run the .sh script
 The following section discusses how the run the sbatch script to run PopInf.
 The script can be run differently depending on whether the autosomes or X chromosome is to be analyzed.

 #### Use the following commands to run the sbatch script:
 ```
-cd /path/to/PopInf/scripts/ --Anagha, the *.sh script specifies the directory to everything one needs to run PopInf, so this is not needed.
-Please remove this line.
-source activate PopInf --Anagha, the *.sh script activates the environment, so this is not needed.
-Please remove this line
 sbatch snakemake_PopInf_slurm.sh A
 ```